RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 Precise, **real coordinates** are the raw unit values from the top left of the stage (rivals stage start at [0,0] being the top corner of the blastzones).
 This coordinate system is used by checkpoints, room transitions/teleports.
 Coordinates that need to be precise but aren't placed into the world will generally use this type.

 **Cell coordinates** break up the current room into cells, which are then subdivided into subcells of 16x16 pixels (32x32 units).
 The center cell is considered [0,0] and the coordinates radiate from the center.
 This is used by most things in the API such as article spawns.

+#### Why Two Coordinate Systems?

+The simple reason is it's easier to place things precisely on a smaller grid and get a better idea of relative distances for smaller numbers.
+Developers shouldn't need to worry about exact coordinates outside of precision you'd use the debug points for.

 As a reminder, Rivals pixels are 2 units long.